longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Opens the :guilabel:`Shortcuts` dialog as shown in Figure 11 below.
 The dialog is used to set the preferred keyboard shortcuts to be used in the game.
 The screenshot only shows a few rows of available options, many more will be found in the client.
-To override the default, click your mouse cursor on the box on the right and then "use" the shortcut you want to set the setting to.
+To override the default, click your mouse cursor on the box on the right and then type the shortcut you want to set the setting to.
 For example: You want to change the :guilabel:`Scroll Map` option to the :guilabel:`PgUp` key, you would click in the box and then press the :guilabel:`PgUp` key on your keyboard.
 To reset to defaults, you can click on the :guilabel:`Reset` button.
 Click :guilabel:`Save` and then :guilabel:`Close` when finished.